We are frequently asked variations of this question, like this example from Ed in Ohio:

 In a creation/flood geology worldview, the geological record of the flood may represent in general terms the destruction and burial of different pre-flood ecological zones, the buried remains of plants, animals, and other organisms that once lived together in the same environments.
 A walk up through the walls of Grand Canyon and northward across the Colorado Plateau, for example, is not a walk through evolutionary time.
 Instead, it is like a walk from the bottom of the shallow sea-floor across the tidal zone, over the shore, across the lowlands, and into the upland regions, except the creatures are buried up on the continent.
 And all of the flood layers represent less than a single year of accumulation.

-As all of this geologic activity is going on, humans and land animals were swept away and eventually drowned or died.
+As all of this geologic activity was going on, humans and land animals were swept away and eventually drowned or died.
 Humans, as well as most of the mammals and birds that died during the flood, were likely not quickly buried and fossilized.
 The drowned carcasses may have then “bloated and floated” and were either eaten by sea creatures, washed ashore later and consumed as carrion, or decomposed and composted naturally.

 We need to consider that amphibians and reptiles typically live closer to water, are slower moving, and less perceptive of their environments than mammals and birds.
 This lack of mobility and marine or freshwater lifestyle would make them more likely to get buried by mudslides or washed into trenches and buried by sediment.